dennisgh/intermediate-data-science-capstone-project/7_Capstone-Milestone.md

 **What else do you know about CEOs?**

-* The data yielded interesting observations about *age distribution*, about *who holds degrees and who doesn't*, and where *those degrees came from*.
+* Interesting observations about *age distribution*, about *who holds degrees and who doesn't*, and where *those degrees came from*.
 What industry do you think holds the most *doctor*ates?
 * The industry with the highest share of CEO's *without* a degree also has one of the highest rates of *degrees from Top-25 Universities*.
 And no, it's not IT!
 * And what about that grouping of young and old CEOs?
 Any truth to that?
 Take a look at [the Exploratory and Statistical Data Analysis report](https://github.com/dennisgh/intermediate-data-science-capstone-project/blob/master/PHASE_I/EDA.ipynb) to see what the *machine learn*ed about that.